Osteopathic medicine in the United States

 By the middle of the 20th century, the profession had moved closer to mainstream medicine.
-American "osteopaths" became "osteopathic medical doctors," ultimately achieving full practice rights as medical doctors in all 50 states.
+American "osteopaths" became "osteopathic medical doctors", ultimately achieving full practice rights as medical doctors in all 50 states.

 In modern medicine in the U.S., any distinction between the MD and the DO professions has eroded steadily.
-The training of osteopathic physicians in the United States is now virtually indistinguishable from the training of "allopathic" physicians (MDs).
-Osteopathic physicians attend four years of medical school like their MD counterparts, acquiring equivalent education in medicine and surgery; DOs also attend the same graduate medical education programs (ACGME-accredited residencies and/or fellowships) as their MD counterparts to acquire their license as physicians and surgeons.
+The training of osteopathic physicians in the United States is now virtually indistinguishable from the training of allopathic physicians (MDs).
+Osteopathic physicians attend four years of medical school like their MD counterparts, acquiring equivalent education in medicine and surgery; DOs also attend the same graduate medical education programs (ACGME-accredited residencies and fellowships) as their MD counterparts to acquire their licenses as physicians.
 DOs use all conventional methods of diagnosis and treatment and practice across all specialties of medicine and surgery.
-Though still trained in osteopathic manipulative treatment (OMT) during medical school, the modern derivative of Andrew Taylor Still's techniques, the majority of practicing physicians with a DO degree do not practice OMT in their daily work.
+Although osteopathic physicians are still trained in osteopathic manipulative treatment (OMT), the modern derivative of Andrew Taylor Still's techniques, during medical school, the majority of practicing physicians with a DO degree do not practice OMT in their daily work.
 There are ongoing debates about the utility of maintaining separate, distinct pathways for educating physicians in the United States.

 Nomenclature

 Physicians and surgeons who graduate from osteopathic medical schools are known as osteopathic physicians or osteopathic medical doctors.
-Upon graduation, they are conferred a medical degree, the Doctor of Osteopathic Medicine (DO).
+Upon graduation, they are conferred a Doctor of Osteopathic Medicine (DO) medical degree.

-Osteopathic curricula in other countries differ from those in the United States.
+Osteopathic curricula in countries other than the United States differ from those in the United States.
 European-trained practitioners of osteopathic manipulative techniques are referred to as "osteopaths": their scope of practice excludes most medical therapies and relies more on osteopathic manipulative medicine and alternative medical modalities.
-While it was once common for DO graduates in the United States to refer to themselves as "osteopaths", this term is now considered archaic, and those holding the Doctor of Osteopathic Medicine degree are commonly referred to as "osteopathic physicians," and they learn, train on, and practice the full scope of medicine and surgery.
+While it was once common for DO graduates in the United States to refer to themselves as "osteopaths", this term is now considered archaic.
+Those holding the DO degree are commonly referred to as "osteopathic physicians", and they learn, train in, and practice the full scope of mainstream evidence-based medicine and surgery.